ritesh-kanchi/ritesh-kanchi/README.md

 ## Things I've done
 - Founded a nonprofit that taught 150k+ students in 110 countries
-- Help teach hundreds of students in CSE 12X
+- Help teach hundreds of students Computer Science
 - Won the WWDC20 Swift Student Challenge
 - Moved way too much growing up
 - Had my app featured on the App Store as App of the Day
-- **Still trying to figure out what comes next.**
+- **Still trying to figure out what comes next...**